Shannon Jr. explodes for 31 in No. 14 Illinois’ romp over Michigan

 It was exactly that type of game.

-What was a close game in the first half for a bit became ... not so close.
-A ridiculous shooting night for the Illini (18-6, 9-4 Big Ten) was the big factor in this one, as the team shot a collective 58.1% from the field and 50% from distance.
+What was a close contest in the first half for a bit became . . . not so close.
+A ridiculous shooting night for the Illini (18-6, 9-4 Big Ten) was the big factor, as the team shot a collective 58.1% from the field and 50% from distance.
 Early in the second half, both stats were over 61%.

+“Fifty percent from the three-point line, you’ll take that every night,” Underwood said.

+“Every time I’m aggressive . . .
+I feel like it’s easier for me to find those guys on open assists,” Hawkins said.
+“I’m happy the way I’m sharing the ball right now.”

-Supplementing Shannon in double figures were Quincy Gurrier (10), Marcus Domask (13) and Coleman Hawkins (17), who each contributed nice nights of their own.
+Supplementing Shannon in double figures were Quincy Guerrier (10), Marcus Domask (13) and Hawkins (17).
+Guerrier gave kudos to Hawkins for what he does as a teammate.

+“I love playing with Coleman,” Guerrier said.
+“He can space the floor...
+He’s probably the best pick and pop five shooter in the country.”

+“We guarded the ball, we weren’t eight feet off the ball, we guarded it,” Underwood added.
+“We actually connected with it.”

-The Wolverines would fight back though, increasing their percentage to over 40 and cutting an Illini lead that was 11 down to just four.
+The Wolverines would fight back though, increasing their percentage to over 40 and cutting an Illini lead that was 11 down to just four with just over five to go in the half.

 From there, the burners were turned on.

+“When he starts shooting the three like he’s shooting the three, then it becomes a really hard guard,” Underwood said.
+“What he does on the defensive end triggers what he does on the offensive end.”

-Shannon’s 19 points in the half led all scorers, and the Illinois star was an incredibly efficient 7-of-10 from the field.
+Shannon’s 19 points in the half led all scorers, and the Illinois star was an incredibly efficient 7-of-10 from the field at this point.

 In the second half, Illinois’ halftime lead would grow to as many as 37.
 The orange and blue went up 30 just under the 15-minute mark.
 From there, Michigan’s deficit stayed greater than 25 points.